 Then you can brush your teeth carefully.
 Brush for two minutes, and use a toothpaste designed for sensitivity.
 These pastes will help to either soothe nerves inside teeth or block the tubules in the dentin.
 Don’t use a toothpaste that is designed for teeth whitening if you already have a toothache.
-Some people develop a sensitivity to those toothpaste and their teeth begin to ache after using those treatments.
+Some people develop a sensitivity to that toothpaste and their teeth begin to ache after using those treatments.

 Finally, rinse your mouth.
-You can use a mouthwash or warm saltwater.
+You can use a mouthwash or warm salt water.
 The rinse will help to remove any particles that have been dislodged earlier.

 Rinse with Warm Salt Water Twice a Day.